-$\checkmark$ Option 1 Paystub Obtained Before Loan Delivery The PFI must obtain an executed copy of the Borrower's offer or contract for future employment and anticipated income.
+\checkmark Option 1 Paystub Obtained Before Loan Delivery The PFI must obtain an executed copy of the Borrower's offer or contract for future employment and anticipated income.
 Note: The Borrower cannot be employed by a family member or by an interested party to the transaction.
 Prior to delivering the mortgage loan, the PFI must obtain a paystub from the Borrower that includes sufficient information to support the income used to qualify the Borrower based on the offer or contract.
-The paystub must be retained in the mortgage loan file. $\checkmark$ Option 2 Paystub Not Obtained Before Loan Delivery v This option is limited to loans that meet the following criteria: purchase transaction, principal residence, one-unit property, • the Borrower is not employed by a family member or by an interested party to the transaction, and the Borrower is qualified using only fixed base income.
+The paystub must be retained in the mortgage loan file. \checkmark Option 2 Paystub Not Obtained Before Loan Delivery This option is limited to loans that meet the following criteria: purchase transaction, principal residence, one-unit property, the Borrower is not employed by a family member or by an interested party to the transaction, and the Borrower is qualified using only fixed base income.
 The PFI must obtain and review the Borrower's offer or contract for future employment.
-The employment offer or contract must clearly identify the employer and the Borrower, be signed by the employer, clearly identify the employer and the Borrower, be signed by the employer, and be accepted and signed by the Borrower; clearly identify the terms of employment, including position, type and rate of pay, and start date; and be non-contingent.
+The employment offer or contract must: clearly identify the employer and the Borrower, be signed by the employer, and be accepted and signed by the Borrower, clearly identify the terms of employment, including position, type and rate of pay, and start date, and be non-contingent.
 Note: If conditions of employment exist, the PFI must confirm prior to closing that all conditions of employment are satisfied either by verbal verification or written documentation.
 This confirmation must be noted in the mortgage loan file.

 Also note that for a union member who works in an occupation that results in a series of short-term job assignments (such as a skilled construction worker, longshoreman, or stagehand), the union may provide the executed employment offer or contract for future employment.

 The Borrower's start date must be no earlier than 30 days prior to the Note date or no later than 90 days after the Note date.

-Prior to delivery, the PFI must obtain the following documentation depending on the Borrower's employment start date: If the Borrower's start date is Documentation Required
+Prior to delivery, the PFI must obtain the following documentation depending on the Borrower's employment start date:

-The nets data on no mens then 20 days Eventer we and affer an approximate The note date or no more than 30 days • Employment offer or contract; prior to the note date and Verbal verification of employment that confirms active employment status No more than 90 days after the Note date Employment offer or contract The PFI must document, in addition to the ar mount of reserves required for the transaction, one of the following: Financial reserves sufficient to cover p principal, interest, taxes, insurance, and association dues (PITIA) for the s subject property for six months; or Financial resources sufficient to cover r the monthly liabilities included in the debt-to-income ratio, including the PIT TIA for the subject property, for the number of months between the note d late and the employment start date, plus one.
-For calculation purposes, co onsider any portion of a month as a full month. • • Financial resources may include: financial reserves, and current income.
-Current income refers to net income that is c currently being received by the Borrower (or co-Borrower), may or may not b may not continue after the Borrower starts en contract.
-For this purpose, the PFI may use t expected to receive between the note date a current income is not being used or is not eli purposes, it can be documented by the PFI u a paystub, but a verification of employment i U E 2 0 9 Employment Belated Accests a
+If the Borrower's start date is Documentation Required The note date or no more than 30 days prior to the note date Employment offer or contract; and • Verbal verification of employment that confirms active employment status No more than 90 days after the Note date Employment offer or contract

+The PFI must document, in addition to the amount of reserves required for the transaction, one of the following:

+- Financial reserves sufficient to cover principal, interest, taxes, insurance, and association dues (PITIA) for the subject property for six months; or - Financial resources sufficient to cover the monthly liabilities included in the debt-to-income ratio, including the PITIA for the subject property, for the number of months between the note date and the employment start date, plus one.
+For calculation purposes, consider any portion of a month as a full month.

+Financial resources may include:

+- financial reserves, and - current income.

+Current income refers to net income that is currently being received by the Borrower (or co-Borrower), may or may not be used for qualifying, and may or may not continue after the Borrower starts employment under the offer or contract.
+For this purpose, the PFI may use the amount of income the Borrower is expected to receive between the note date and the employment start date.
+If the current income is not being used or is not eligible to be used for qualifying purposes, it can be documented by the PFI using income documentation, such as a paystub, but a verification of employment is not required.